 In the north-eastern zone (Fig.7) precipitation in March quantitatively prevails over precipitation falling in other months.
-The amount of precipitation gradually decreases until July (almost reaching zero)
+The amount of precipitation gradually decreases until July (almost reaching zero) with complete termination in August.
+Afterwards, the layer of monthly precipitation increases and stabilizes within the range of 0,7 - 0,8 of the average monthly precipitation in November - December.

-In the north-western zone (Fig.8) the character of the intrannual distribution of precipitation is similar
+In the north-western zone (Fig.8) the character of the intrannual distribution of precipitation is similar to that in the preceding zone, with the exception that from June up to September there is no precipitation, while during autumn - winter period their gradual increase is recorded from September to January.

-Fig. 7.
-Intrannual distribution of precipitation (in relative quantities) over the north-eastern zone of Afghanistan [5]
+over the north-eastern zone of Afghanistan [5]